Io Readers#

 inline bool is_enabled_use_pandas_metadata() const#

-Returns true/false depending whether to use pandas metadata or not while reading.
+Returns boolean depending on whether to use pandas metadata while reading.

 Returns: